-Mediation occurs at a meeting (conference) held by a mediator from the New Jersey Department of Education at a time and place reasonably convenient to the participants.
+Mediation occurs at a meeting (conference) held by a mediator at a time and place reasonably convenient to the participants.
 The meeting will be scheduled within 15 days of receipt of a written request.

-10If you choose to enroll your child in the public schools and request an IEP, you are permitted to file for a due process hearing to challenge the program and services in the IEP.
+If you choose to enroll your child in the public schools and request an IEP, you are permitted to file for